Administrative divisions of China

-Since the 17th century, provincial boundaries in mainland China have remained largely static.
-Major changes since then have been the reorganization of provinces in the northeast after the establishment of the People's Republic of China in 1949 and the formation of autonomous regions, based on Soviet ethnic policies.
-The provinces serve an important cultural role in China, as people tend to identify with their native province.
+Since the 17th century, provincial-level division boundaries in China have remained largely static.
+After the establishment of the People's Republic of China in 1949, major changes include the reorganization of provinces in the Northeast and the formation of autonomous regions, based on the subdivisions of the Soviet Union.
+Provincial-level divisions serve an important cultural role in China, as people tend to identify with their native province.